Carrabba’s Olive Oil Bread Dip Recipe: Spicy Sicilian Butter at Home

 2. Add crushed garlic to the dry spices and place the mixture on a small saucer.

-3. Pour olive oil over mixture.
+3. Pour olive oil over the spice mixture.

 4. Dip with your favorite sourdough or French bread.